knative/serving/docs/creating-a-kubernetes-cluster.md

     one) at http://console.cloud.google.com/home/dashboard.
 Set the ID of the project in an environment variable (e.g. `PROJECT_ID`).

+    _If you are a new GCP user, you might be eligible for a trial credit making your GKE cluster and other resources free for a short time.
+Otherwise, any GCP resources you create will cost money._

 1. Enable the k8s API:

     ```shell